Negotiating About Nature: Youth Explores Biodiversity and Governance at École Européenne

 As part of the PLANET4B Horizon Europe project, we facilitated a two-day workshop at the École Européenne de Bruxelles II Woluwé with students aged 15 to 18.
 Two different groups participated—one on Monday and one on Tuesday—each spending a full day engaged in participatory simulations exploring environmental governance, biodiversity conflicts, and community decision-making.
 Each day began with energiser activities led by the facilitator to ease participants into the program and prepare them for the structured role-play.
 In the morning, students played Global Forces, Local Faces, a negotiation game developed within the PLANET4B research project as an educational and research tool.
-The game was co-designed by a team including Dr. Ilkhom Soliev from the University of Warsaw and draws directly from interdisciplinary research on biodiversity decision-making.
+The game was co-designed by a team including Dr. Ilkhom Soliev from the MLU Halle and draws directly from interdisciplinary research on biodiversity decision-making.
 It is based on the real-world case of the Belo Monte Dam in Brazil, where a 34-year struggle unfolded between government authorities, indigenous communities, farmers, fishers, and corporate actors over the construction of a large-scale dam in the Amazon rainforest.

 In the game, students stepped into the roles of ministers, business executives, local leaders, indigenous representatives, environmental activists, and journalists within the fictional country of Baloria.
 The game simulated a legal dialogue assembly, convened following a class action lawsuit against the dam project.
 The aim was to find a shared solution that accounted for the diverse interests and values of all stakeholders involved.
 Over the course of three structured negotiation rounds, players debated the project’s social, ecological, and economic implications, formed alliances, issued public statements, and sought compromises.
 Journalists played an integral role, producing regular press briefings to report on the evolving negotiations.
 Throughout the simulation, event cards introduced real-world complexities—activist protests, influencer interventions, corruption scandals, and leaked agreements between state and industry—forcing participants to respond strategically and adapt to changing circumstances.